 - FirstTimeUsers-Repository (PDF, 11 MB)

-The Submission Instructions is a reference tutorial for uploading your items to the Digital Collections Repository.
+The Submission Instructions document is a reference tutorial for uploading your items to the University Scholarship repository.

 - SubmissionInstructions-Repository (PDF, 18 MB)